How to Become a Notary in Arkansas

 Who appoints notaries in Arkansas?

 The Arkansas Secretary of State appoints notaries public, processes all applications for appointment and reappointment, issues notary public commissions, and maintains the records relating to notaries.
-Contact information for the secretary of state is as follows:

 Arkansas Secretary of State